 8. Launch your New Nonprofit Website

 We’re ready to go!
-We’ll launch your website and can continue to work on Phase 2 work, if any has been specified or projected.
-As you can see, there are a lot of moving parts to creating a solid non-profit website.
+We’ll launch your website and can continue to work on Phase 2 work if any has been specified or projected.
+As you can see, there are a lot of moving parts to creating a solid nonprofit website.
 Leave it to us!
-We can build your website in about two to three weeks time, with careful collaboration from your team.
+We can build most websites in about two to three weeks’ time, with careful collaboration from your team.